-Identifier Begins with an alphabetic character (either upper or lowercase), followed by zero or more letters, the numeric digits, and the special characters period (.) and underscore (), as shown in the following example: x, disk.dev.total and my_stuff
+Begins with an alphabetic (either upper or lowercase), followed by zero or more letters chosen from the alphabetics, the numeric digits, and the special characters period (.) and underscore (\); for example, x, irix.disk.dev.total and my stuff.

-As a special case, an arbitrary sequence of letters enclosed by apostrophes (') is also interpreted as an identifier; for example: 'vms\$slow_response' Keyword The aggregate operators, units, and predefined actions are represented by keywords; for example, some_inst, print, and hour.
-Numeric constant Any likely representation of a decimal integer or floating point number; for example, 124, 0.05, and -45.67 String constant An arbitrary sequence of characters, enclosed by double quotation marks ("x").
-Within quotes of any sort, th shown in the following exan ne backslash (/) may be used as an escape character as nple: "A \"gentle\" reminder" 6.3.1.2 Comments Comments may be embedde ed anywhere in the source, in either of these forms: / text / Comment, optionally spanning multiple lines, with no nesting of comments. // text Comment from here to the end of the line.
-6.3.1.3 Macros The use of macros can reduc d, expressions in pmie tend to be verbose and repetitious.
-The repetition and improve readability and modularity.
-The form associates the macro name identifier with identifier = "string"; of the macro name identifier is replaced by the string h a macro definition for identifier. \$ identifier For example, start with the f following macro definition:
+As a special case, an arbitrary sequence of letters enclosed by apostrophes (') is also interpreted as an identifier; for example, 'vms\$slow response'.

+keyword

+The aggregate operators, units and the predefined actions are represented by keywords; for example, some\inst, print, and hour.

+numeric constant

+Any likely representation of a decimal integer or floating point number; for example, 124, 0.05, and -45.67 string constants

+An arbitrary sequence of characters, enclosed by double quotation marks (x).

+Within quotes of any sort, the backslash (/) may be used as an escape character; for example, "A \"gentle\" reminder".

+Comments

+Comments may be embedded anywhere in the source, in either of these forms:

+/\ text \/ C-style comment, optionally spanning multiple lines, with no nesting of comments.

+// text C++-style comment from here to the end of the line.

+Macros

+When fully specified, expressions in pmie tend to be verbose and repetitious.
+The use of macros can reduce repetition and improve readability and modularity.
+Any statement of the form associates the macro name identifier with the given string constant.

+'''

+identifier = "string";

+'''

+Any subsequent occurrence of

+'''

+$identifier

+'''

+is replaced by the string most recently associated with a macro definition for identifier.
+For example, given the macro definition

+'''

+disk = "irix.disk.all";

-disk = "disk.all"; You can then use the following syntax: pct\wrt = (\$disk.write / \$disk.total) \ 100;
+you can then use the syntax

+pct wrt = ($disk.write / $disk.total) 100;

+'''

-Note: Macro expansion is performed before syntactic parsing; so macros may only be assigned constant string values.
+Note: Macro expansion is performed before syntactic parsing, so macros may only be assigned constant string values.